RR-Inyo/bldc6p/README.md

 <img src="RasPi_BLDC.svg" width=600>

 The schematic above shows connections between the Raspberry Pi and the X-NUCLEO-IHM001 along with a Hall sensor board available from CQ Publishing in Japan.
-GPIO12, 13, and 18 pins have been chosen for the signals IN1, IN2, and IN3 because they support the hardware PWM feature.
+GPIO12, 13, and 18 pins have been chosen for the signals IN1, IN2, and IN3 because they support hardware PWM.
-GPIO16, 20, and 21 pins have been chosen for the signals EN1, EN2, and EN2 because they are set as inputs and pulled-down at power-on of the Raspberry Pi.
+GPIO16, 20, and 21 pins have been chosen for the signals EN1, EN2, and EN2 because they are set as inputs and pulled-down at power-on of the Raspberry Pi, before being set as outputs by this program.
 Note that all the GPIO pins of Raspberry Pi are set as input at power-on, but some pins are pulled-up to 3.3 volts, resulting in unwanted gate-deblock if they were connected to EN1, EN2, or EN3.
 Thus those pin were avoided.

 <img src="photo.jpg" width=600>